Vikkanda/C-Projects/A1/Bug-report.md

 2. **What bug does the original code have?**

+One of the bugs is specifying that my "end" was not declared in the scope.

 C:/Users/User/Desktop/CPPProjects/Section4/A1_Q1/main.cpp:9:72: error: 'end' was not declared in this scope
      cout << "The total distance travelled is " << Distance_variable << end;
                                                                         ^~~

 3. **What misunderstanding of C++ concepts lead you to this incorrect code?**

-I was over confident about my code and didn't double check for spelling errors.
+I was overtly confident about my code and didn't double check for spelling errors.
 I made a syntax error by making a typo in my code.

 4. **How to correct the bug?**

-This code is corrected by double checking the fixing the spelling from "end" to "endl."
+This code is corrected by fixing the spelling from "end" to "endl" while also double checking the code.

 5. **The corresponding bug-free code or code snippet is:**